Healing : An Integrative Approach

 Different breathing techniques, connecting the inhale and exhale, are used to assist clients in relaxing the body.
 As a result, clients better understand and release habitual patterns.

-Breath also helps a client connect more deeply to her/his body which in turn allows a space where thoughts, memories, feelings, or blocks that have been held down are able to surface and be released.
+Breath also helps a client connect more deeply to her/his body which in turn allows a space where thoughts, memories, feelings, or blocks that have been held down can surface and be released.

 Our physical bodies are channels for our own innate wisdom.